Suella Braverman tells police to be firmer with 'extremist' protesters

 Suella Braverman said the "disruption is a threat to our way of life", during a speech on Wednesday.

-She told the Police Chiefs Conference: "I urge you all to step up to your public duties in policing protests."
+She told police chiefs: "I urge you all to step up to your public duties in policing protests."

-She added: "In recent months and years we have seen an erosion of confidence in the police to take action against the radicals, the road-blockers, the vandals, the militants and the extremists.
+She told the summit, for police and crime commissioners, and police chiefs that: "In recent months and years we have seen an erosion of confidence in the police to take action against the radicals, the road-blockers, the vandals, the militants and the extremists.

 "It is not a human right to vandalise a work of art.
 It is not a civil liberty to stop ambulances getting to the sick and injured.